Educational resource on peptide research. Read our editorial standards →

 MOTS-c + SS-31: Better Together or Separate?

-Two of the most-discussed mitochondrial peptides target the same organelle through very different mechanisms — one as a signaling molecule, the other as a structural protector.
+Two of the most-discussed mitochondrial peptides target the same organelle through very different mechanisms, one as a signaling molecule, the other as a structural protector.
 Whether to combine them or use them separately is one of the most-asked questions in the longevity-peptide community.
-A calibrated walk through the mechanistic case, what each does alone, and how to decide.
+A practical walk through the mechanistic case, what each does alone, and how to decide.

 Read article